OriLevi12/BuyNearMe/README.md

 ## ⚠️ Note

 1. Make sure the `datasource.txt` path matches what `DaoFileImpl` is configured to use.
-2. The project requires the `ShortestPathAlgo.jar` to be present in the `lib` directory.
-You can build it from the [Pathfinding Library repository](https://github.com/OriLevi12/pathfinding-lib-java).
+2. The project requires the following JAR files to be present in the `lib` directory:
+   - `ShortestPathAlgo.jar` - You can build it from the [Pathfinding Library repository](https://github.com/OriLevi12/pathfinding-lib-java)
+   - `gson-2.10.1.jar` - Required for JSON serialization/deserialization
+3. Ensure all dependencies are properly added to your project's build path

 ## 🛠️ Setup

 1. Clone this repository
 2. Build the pathfinding library from [OriLevi12/pathfinding-lib-java](https://github.com/OriLevi12/pathfinding-lib-java)
 3. Copy the generated JAR to the `lib` directory
+4. Download Gson library (version 2.10.1) and add it to the `lib` directory
-4. Open the project in your IDE
+5. Open the project in your IDE
+6. Add both JAR files to your project's build path
-5. Run the tests to verify the setup
+7. Run the tests to verify the setup